Traveling Abroad with Kids: Divorced Parent’s Guide

 This is particularly important if you’re separated or divorced and cannot obtain the consent of the other parent.
 Failure to comply can result in criminal charges and up to 3 years in prison.

 🔑 Key Takeaway: Always check if you need a Family Law Order before making travel plans.
+Always carry the necessary documents to avoid hiccups during travel.

 Parental Consent